Kid-Liet/Reg-GAN/README.md

 # Breaking the Dilemma of Medical Image-to-image Translation

-Supervised Pix2Pix and unsupervised Cycle-consistency are two modes that dominate the field of medical image-to-image translation.
+Supervised Pix2Pix and unsupervised Cycle-consistency are two modes that dominate the field of medical image-to-image translation.
 However, neither modes are ideal.
 The Pix2Pix mode has excellent performance.
 But it requires paired and well pixel-wise aligned images, which may not always be achievable due to respiratory motion or anatomy change between times that paired images are